unforswearing/unforswearing/README.md

 <br />

 > [!NOTE]
-> all code is in the public domain unless otherwise specified.
+> All code is in the public domain unless otherwise specified.